 JEA and Renewable Energy

-While many other municipal utilities made substantial commitments to renewable energy, JEA derived 1% of its energy from renewable sources in 2020.
-To put this into context, twelve mid to large size Florida cities and their associated utilities have committed to derive 100% of their energy from renewable sources by 2050.
+While many other municipal utilities made substantial commitments to renewable energy, JEA derived 1.5% of its energy from renewable sources in 2022.
+To put this into context, twelve mid to large Florida cities and their associated utilities have committed to derive 100% of their energy from renewable sources by or before 2050.

 JEA Oversight and Management

-For decades JEA was led by administrators committed to fulfill its mandate to deliver reliable, affordable electricity and little else.
+For decades JEA was led by administrators committed to deliver reliable, affordable electricity and little else.
 In recent years it was led by administrators who advocated for its sale to a private energy company.
 JEA was portrayed as a failing utility lacking financial viability and unable to innovate its way to success.
-It is conceivable there were conscious efforts to impede innovation and modernization to fulfill the image being portrayed.
 Regardless, JEA remains a citizen-owned utility, has new leadership, and a directive to succeed.
-Will the citizen-owners, and elected officials who represent them, ask JEA to expand its original charge beyond merely delivering cheap electricity?
+Will the citizen-owners, and the leaders who represent them, encourage JEA to expand its original charge beyond merely delivering cheap electricity?
 Will there be support for innovation, modernization, and efforts to capitalize on cost-effective renewable energy options?
-Will there be support for reducing Jacksonville’s carbon footprint, operate in a socially responsible fashion, and adopt practices that help address longstanding environmental justice issues?
-Will there be support for decommissioning the Northside Generating Station and replacing it with renewable energy sources?
+Will there be support for reducing Jacksonville’s carbon footprint, operating in a socially responsible fashion, and adopting practices that help address longstanding environmental justice issues?
+These questions need to be answered in an affirmative fashion soon to help stem the increase in global warming.